-- (Optional) For AutomationAssumeRole, you can select an AWS Identity and Access Management (IAM) role that Systems Manager can assume to send requests to the S3 bucket.
+9. (Optional) For AutomationAssumeRole, you can select an AWS Identity and Access Management (IAM) role that Systems Manager can assume to send requests to your bucket.
 If you leave this field blank, then Systems Manager uses the IAM identity that you're using to set up the document.

 Important: The trust policy of the IAM role that you select must allow Systems Manager Automation to assume the role.
 Additionally, the IAM role must have permissions for running the AWSSupport-TroubleshootS3PublicRead automation document.

-- For HttpGet, leave the value as true if you want the document to perform a partial HTTP GET request (the first byte) of each object that's analyzed.
+15. For HttpGet, leave the value as true if you want the document to perform a partial HTTP GET request (the first byte) for each object.
 Change the value to false if you want the document to perform a full GET request.

-- (Optional) For CloudWatchLogGroupName, you can enter an Amazon CloudWatch log group name that you want to send the analysis results to.
-If you specify a name in this field and there's no log group with that name, then the document tries to create a log group with that name on your behalf.
+17. (Optional) For CloudWatchLogGroupName, you can enter an Amazon CloudWatch log group name that you want to send the analysis results to.
+If you specify a name and the log group doesn't exist, then the document will try to create a log group with that name.

-- (Optional) For CloudWatchLogStreamName, you can enter a CloudWatch log stream name that you want to send the analysis results to.
-If you specify a name in this field and there's no log stream with that name, then the document tries to create a log stream with that name on your behalf.
+18. (Optional) For CloudWatchLogStreamName, you can enter a CloudWatch log stream name that you want to send the analysis results to.
+If you specify a name and the log group doesn't exist, then the document tries to create a log group with that name.
 If you leave this field blank, then the document uses the document's execution ID as the log stream name.

-- After the status is Success, review the results listed in Outputs.
+23. After the status indicates a Success, review the results listed in Outputs.
 The results might include error codes for each object evaluated.
 The error codes can help diagnose the cause of the Access Denied errors for anonymous requests to each object.